ucfavour23/ucfavour23/README.md

 Hi, I’m Uchechi Favour 👋

-I build practical cloud infrastructure projects with a focus on AWS, Linux operations, monitoring, automation, and technical documentation.
+I build practical cloud infrastructure and operations projects focused on AWS, Linux systems, monitoring, automation, and technical documentation.

-My work is centered on solving real support and operations problems: provisioning servers, configuring access, monitoring system health, setting up alerts, automating routine tasks, and documenting cloud environments so they are easier to maintain and troubleshoot.
+My work is centered on real support and operations problems: deploying servers, configuring access, monitoring system health, setting up alerts, automating routine checks, and documenting cloud environments so they are easier to maintain and troubleshoot.

 What I Work With